defenseunicorns/narwhal-delivery-iac-swf-reference-deployment/README.md

 #### Transit Gateway

-[Transit Gateway module](./iac/transit-gateway/README.md) - This module is used to create the resources required for the transit gateway.
+[Transit Gateway module](./iac/transit-gateway/README.md) - This module is used to create the resources required for environments using an existing transit gateway or creating a new transit gateway.
 It creates the transit gateway, transit gateway route table, transit gateway route, transit gateway attachment, and transit gateway route table associations required for ingress and egress traffic.